-- 17.1.
-Operators of licensed premises will have to comply with planning, environmental health, fire safety, licensing, trading standards and building control legislation when opening or adapting licensed premises. - 17.2.
+- 13.1.
+The Licensing Authority can only impose conditions on a licence that are necessary and in proportion to the promotion of the licensing objectives.
+Where other existing legislation already places certain statutory responsibilities on an employer or operator of a premises, it cannot be necessary to impose the same or similar duties. - 13.2.
 The licensing authority will seek to avoid confusion and duplication by not imposing licence conditions that are required under other legislation, except where they can be exceptionally justified to promote the licensing objectives.